TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 .. c:function:: PyObject* PyErr_SetFromErrnoWithFilename(PyObject *type, const char *filename)

-   Similar to :c:func:`PyErr_SetFromErrnoWithFilenameObject`, but the filename is given as a C string.  *filename* is decoded from the filesystem encoding (:func:`os.fsdecode`).
+   Similar to :c:func:`PyErr_SetFromErrnoWithFilenameObject`, but the filename is given as a C string.  *filename* is decoded kutoka the filesystem encoding (:func:`os.fsdecode`).